 FIRST COURSE OR STARTERS

 I will admit, this was my favorite round of dishes – interesting layered local flavors beautifully presented.
-Next up, a little slice of fried herring placed on top cod tartar with oyster cream and lovage leaves made fancy with a few edible flowers.
+Next, a little slice of fried herring was placed on top of a cod tartar with oyster cream and lovage leaves made fancy with a few edible flowers.
 This dish was delish.